This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 12. BE SURE YOU HAVE TRAVEL INSURANCE

 Know that Mexico has a public healthcare system but as a tourist, you are not eligible to use it.
 You would need to go to a private hospital (this is the better option anyway).
 If you are injured or something happens to you on your trip then know you will be taken care of in Mexico City but it will still cost you $1,000 at least.
 However, you don’t want to get injured and pay completely out of pocket for medical expenses in a hospital.
 We used our travel insurance when we had to cancel a flight after I got really sick and we couldn’t travel.
-We got a full refund for our flights!
+We were eligible to get a refund for our flights!
 Checkout who we recommend below for travel insurance.

 13. PLAN OUT YOUR DAILY BUDGET- MEXICO CITY CAN GET PRICEY.